capnrefsmmat/ipbLatex/README.markdown

   file in the tmp directory (see below) or install the package properly.
 It is not bundled with ipbLatex by default (although this may change in the future).
 - mogrify is recommended for prettier images.
 If you do not have mogrify, be sure to set `resample` to FALSE as instructed in the configuration.
-You’ll want to change `density` and `gamma` to the recommended values in the comment above if you cannot use mogrify.
+You'll want to change `density` and `gamma` to the recommended values in the comment above if you cannot use mogrify.